 - Can I purchase personal protective equipment (PPE) and coronavirus safety supplies through my department/office?

-- Will there be online COVID-19 training for UH employees available ahead of the fall semester?
+- Is there online COVID-19 training for UH employees?

 - Can I hire to fill a vacant position in my department?